PinkyCodeMaster/SchoolLaptopCleanup/README.md

 ![Windows](https://img.shields.io/badge/Windows-10%2F11-green)
 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow)

 This repository contains PowerShell scripts and a batch wrapper designed to help maintain shared school laptops.
 It automates common cleanup and maintenance tasks so devices stay fast, reliable, and ready for students.
-You can choose between a **fully automated edition** or an **interactive edition** that prompts step‑by‑step.
+The main script now supports both **automatic** and **interactive** flows from a single entry point.

 ---